 With an unmatched ability to help organizations develop creative strategies to win support for controversial projects, Ron Gossling built from scratch many of the step-by-step communication models utilized by The Communication Counsel of America, Inc. (CCA) and formed the organization in 1975.

-Mr. Gossling developed the issue-oriented culture possessed by the company’s consultants, and established CCA’s insistence on straightforward, no-spin strategies when dealing with the tough issues.
-He formed The Communication Counsel of America, Inc. in 1975, and led the evolution of the firm from its roots in electric utilities to broadly diversified issue areas including pharmaceuticals, nuclear power, national labs, government agencies, civil/regulatory law, oil, hazardous waste management, demilitarization, and manufacturing.
+Mr. Gossling developed the company’s consultants’ issue-oriented culture and established CCA’s insistence on straightforward, no-spin strategies when dealing with tough issues.
+He led the firm’s evolution from its roots in electric utilities to broadly diversified issue areas, including pharmaceuticals, nuclear power, national labs, government agencies, civil/regulatory law, oil, hazardous waste management, demilitarization, and manufacturing.

-By encouraging clients to do the right thing and be transparent at all times, he is credited with changing the way people think about tough issues, how they communicate under fire, and how they incorporate ethical considerations into their decision-making process.
-His “teach a person to fish” approach continues to distinguish clients from their peers by giving them the tools they need to both address current challenges and be prepared for future challenges.
+By encouraging clients to do the right thing and always be transparent, he changed how people think about challenging issues, how they communicate under fire, and how they incorporate ethical considerations into their decision-making process.
+His “teach a person to fish” approach prepared his clients for continued success giving them the tools they need to address current difficulties and prepare for future challenges independently.

 As President and CEO of CCA, Nancie Poppema leads an elite team of communication experts that prepare and guide organizations to address high-risk controversy and pursue high-stakes opportunities.